epm0dev/JetBrains-Academy-Python/medium/README.md

 # Medium Projects

-The following are the descriptions and learning outcomes of each medium-difficulty project (that I've completed thus far) by JetBrains Academy.
+The following are the descriptions and learning outcomes of each medium-difficulty project by JetBrains Academy.

 ### Simple Banking System (banking/)
 #### About